Elly11Nov/contract-career-compass/README.md

 Finding suitable contract roles requires repeatedly searching multiple sources, filtering irrelevant vacancies, interpreting inconsistent job titles and comparing requirements against a candidate profile.

 Contract Career Compass explores how this process could be supported by an AI-powered workflow.
+## The diagrams
+diagrams/LinkedIn-Insights-Use-Case-Model.png

+diagrams/LinkedIn-Insights-Activity-Diagram.png

+diagrams/LinkedIn-Insights-Process-Workflow.png

+diagrams/LinkedIn-Insights-Sequence-Diagram.png

+diagrams/LinkedIn-Insights-Domain-Model.png

+The architecture separates the job-search and analysis layer from the frontend, allowing the prototype data source to be replaced by a real search/AI service later.

 ## Core workflow